sonali-tamhankar/health-ai-learning-library/ai-club.md

 description: Expert talks exploring artificial intelligence in healthcare, research, operations, governance, and patient care.
 ---

 The Fred Hutch AI Club brings together invited experts who generously share their research, practical experience, and perspectives on artificial intelligence and the future of human health.
+This is not an official Fred Hutch page; all views expressed here belong to the individual expressing them.

 Each entry below links to a dedicated page containing the talk abstract, speaker biography, recording, and any references supplied with the video.